CarolineNyamburaW/My_Portfiolio/README.md

 #### {My Portfolio}, {2021}

 ## Description
-{This is my portfolio.
-Its a Website you can easily navigate though on you phone,tablet,laptop or desktop computer:No installation whatsoever required.}
+{This is my personal portfolio.It details a brief background about me i.e My Educational Background,Work Experience ,My Interests and Hobbies and Why I love Software Programming.
+It also contains a few of my projects with the live git gh-pages links.Its a Website you can easily navigate though on you phone,tablet,laptop or desktop computer:No installation whatsoever required.}

 ## Technologies Used
 {HTML and CSS}